On Estimation of Isotonic Piecewise Constant Signals: Introduction

 Besides understanding the fundamental challenge in estimating the piecewise monotone functions, in practice, it is always the case that: (i) the number of steps or pieces $k$ is unknown; (ii) the model could be misspecified.
 In addition, practically we would love to have computationally feasible algorithm to compute the exact solution.
 Indeed, in this manuscript we propose a penalized least-squares (reduced isotonic regression) estimator that achieves the minimax rate without knowing $k$.
 We further allow the model to be misspecified and prove oracle inequalities with the optimal rates.
 Moreover, by exploring a key property of reduced isotonic regression and by leveraging the pool-adjacent-violators algorithm (PAVA) \citep{mair2009isotone}, we develop a computationally efficient algorithm to compute the $k$-piece least-squares estimator for all $k$ and thus the penalized least-squares estimator.

+This paper also obtains exact minimax rates under the $\ell_p$ loss with $1\leq p<2$.
+In contrast to the case $p = 2$, the minimax rates are now parametric.
+Furthermore, we show that this rate can be adaptively achieved by isotonic regression, but not by the reduced isotonic regression procedure.
+In other words, the nature of the problem can be {dramatically} changed by using a different loss function.

 The rest of the paper is organized as follows.
-In Section \ref{sec:upper}, we introduce the problem setting and present the minimax rate of the parameter space of interest.
+In Section \ref{sec:upper}, we introduce the problem setting and present the minimax rate.
 We then introduce an adaptive estimation procedure in Section \ref{sec:adapt}.
 The computational issues of the estimators are discussed in Section \ref{sec:disc}.
 We will also put our results in a larger picture and discuss a few other related problems in Section \ref{sec:disc}.
 All the proofs are relegated to Section \ref{sec:proof} and the supplement.

-\paragraph{Notation.} Let $\Z$ and $\reals$ be the sets of integers and real numbers.
+\paragraph{Notation} Let $\Z$ and $\reals$ be the sets of integers and real numbers.
 For any positive integer $d$, we use $[d]$ to denote the set $\{1,2,...,d\}$.
 Let $\ind(\cdot)$ denote the indicator function.
 For a real number $x$, $\ceil{x}$ is the smallest integer no smaller than $x$, $\floor{x}$ is the largest integer no larger than $x$, $x_+=x\ind(x\geq 0)$ and $x_-=-x\ind(x<0)$ are the positive and negative components of $x$.
 For any $a,b\in\reals$, write $a\wedge b=\min\{a,b\}$ and $a\vee b=\max\{a,b\}$.
 For an arbitrary vector $\theta=(\theta_1,\ldots,\theta_n)^\T\in\reals^n$ and an index set $J\subset [n]$, we denote $\theta_J$ to be the sub-vector of $\theta$ with entries indexed by $J$, and for any $p\geq 1$,

 In particular, we denote $\norm{\theta}=\norm{\theta}_2$ and $\norm{\theta}_J=\norm{\theta}_{J,2}$.
 Let $\overline{\theta}_{J}=\frac{1}{|J|}\sum_{i\in J}\theta_i$ represent the sample mean across the sequence $\theta_{J}$.
 For any real value $a$ and positive integer $n$, define